Skip to main content

 How Bad Is Your Condition?

 In the case of more severe symptoms or crises—such as suicidal thoughts, self-harm, or heavy withdrawal from substances—the first thing is your safety and well-being.
-In these cases, inpatient may be more indicated.
+In these cases, inpatient care may be more indicated.

 Assess Your Support Network